Coach: Slain Virginia football players 'were all good kids'

 ''I don't even know what to say right now,'' said the college senior who plays defensive tackle. ''I just want to say they were three young great men.''

-The grief was felt widely, reverberating through football programs across the country - in part because college athletes can move around more with the easing of transfer restrictions.
+The grief was felt widely, penetrating football programs across the country - in part because college athletes can move around more with the easing of transfer restrictions.
 Players from Wisconsin to Utah and Washington state mourned because they had played at Virginia.

 ''Can't put into words the physical and mental pain that comes with losing not just teammates, but brothers,'' tweeted Wayne Taulapapa, a running back who transferred from Virginia to the University of Washington. ''You were never just football players, but rather examples of great and honorable young men.''

 The shooting happened just after 10:15 p.m.
-Sunday as a charter bus full of students returned from seeing a play in Washington.
+Sunday as a charter bus full of students returned from seeing a play in Washington, D.C..
 University President Jim Ryan said authorities did not have a ''full understanding'' of the motive or circumstances surrounding the shooting.

 Police on Monday captured a university student, Christopher Darnell Jones Jr., 22, whom they say is suspected of shooting the three football players and wounding two others.
 Jones had once played on the football team, but had not been a member of the team for at least a year, police said.